 Pharmacovigilance (PV) is defined as the science and activities relating to the detection, assessment, understanding and prevention of adverse effects or any other drug-related problem.

-During the 1968 16th World Assembly the 16.36 called for “a systematic collection of information on serious adverse drug reactions during the development and particularly after medicines have been made available for public use”.
+In 1968, during the 16th World Assembly the 16.36 resolution called for “a systematic collection of information on serious adverse drug reactions during the development and particularly after medicines have been made available for public use”.
 This led to the formation of the WHO Programme for International Drug Monitoring (PIDM).

-WHO promotes PV at the country level.
-Initially the PIDM consisted of 10 countries members.
-As of February 2015, 120 countries have joined the PIDM, and in addition 29 associated members are awaiting for full membership. click here for List of WHO programme members
+WHO promotes PV at country level.
+Initially the WHO PIDM members consisted of 10 countries.
+As of February 2015, 120 countries have joined the WHO PIDM, and in addition 29 associate members are awaiting full membership.
+List of WHO programme members

-WHO PIDM members states submit reports of adverse reactions associated with medicinal products, known as individual case safety report (ICSR) to the WHO global database, VigiBase.
+WHO PIDM member states submit reports of adverse reactions associated with medicinal products, known as Individual Case Safety Reports (ICSRs) to the WHO global database, VigiBaseTM.

-The aims of PV are to enhance patient care and patient safety in relation to the use of medicines; and to support public health programmes by providing reliable, balanced information for the effective assessment of the risk-benefit profile of medicines.
+The aims of PV are to enhance patient care and patient safety in relation to the use of medicines; and to support public health programmes by providing reliable, balanced information to assess the risk-benefit profile of medicines.